easonlv/Matlab-Codes/README.md

-matlab
+Matlab Codes
 ======

-Some function in Matlab for Machine Learning
+Some functions in Matlab for Machine Learning